 You contact CWATCH CERT as soon as you suspect an incident is in progress.

 A CWATCH expert calls you back to qualify the incident.

-CERT CWATCH offers you an initial response device.
+CERT CWATCH offers you an initial response system.

-You formally confirm your agreement to start the response device.
+You formally confirm your agreement to start the response system.